mywyau/backtests/README.md

 Trading strategy is to trade in tiny frations and only buy and almost never sell.
 Presumption is SPY always goes up due to current financial system, crashes happen but stonks always goes up.
 Inflation, pension funds etc. over a long period of time there is a lot of driving force to lift the market index.

-We can see the tests show this automatic trading strategy, which is a simple rule based around exponential moving average executes buy trades during dips and sells near peaks.
+We can see the tests show this automatic trading strategy, which is a simple rule based around exponential moving average executes buy trades during dips and sells near peaks, despite not being told to as it executes it just guesses when to buy and sell.
+The arrows showing buy and sell points nicely aggregate around peaks and troughs due to this rule tho.

 Only major drawdown in portfolio is during a crash-like scenario as the buy and selling algorithm in place is to buy in tiny fractions into dips as the market declines.
 Once a certain max percentage of the portfolio is used up in buying stock then it stops purchases.

-The benefit in my eyes to this approach is typically having an algorithm buying into "troughs" and not "peaks", overal portfolio allocation is a lot lower on averae during normal market conditions so risk overall is lower but the overal gains made is lower than the market average.
+The benefit in my eyes to this approach is typically having an algorithm buying into "troughs" and not "peaks", overal portfolio allocation is a lot lower on average during normal market conditions so risk overall is lower but the overal gains made is lower than the market average.

 This test would be good to test in more choppy and bad market conditions/data.
 The blue line at the top denotes overall portfolio value whcih never truly declines all that much however cash on hand in the account is heavily used up during crashes.
 It would be a good idea to reduce the overal maximum portfolio allocation to help reduce this loss in portfolio purchasing power.